arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 *****

 --{{1}}--
 Conditional statements in SQL use this `WHEN`/`THEN` form.
-If you are used to other programming languages, you might be used to "if/then" statements, and this is no different. `WHEN` the conditional statement is true, `THEN` the designated output will be returned to you.
+If you are used to other programming languages, you might be used to "if/then" statements, and this is very similar. `WHEN` the conditional statement is true, `THEN` the designated output will be returned to you.

 --{{1}}--
 You can have as many conditional statements as you want.
 Be aware, however, that for each row, SQL will only return one output, corresponding to the first time a condition is true.